St Lawrence Ground: Stands and structures

 The Pavilion was built in 1900 on an area of the ground where tents had previously been pitched during Canterbury Week.
 It is a two-tiered building, originally housing a luncheon room, committee room and changing rooms on the ground floor with seating for spectators on the first-floor and veranda.
 It is named the Chiesman Pavilion after a major benefactor of the club in the 1960s and 70s.
 The ground floor contains a large room modelled on the Long Room at Lord's and the upper floor has seating for members.
 Mobile sightscreens run along the ground floor of the building as well as along the front of the Woolley Stand.
 The Annexe Stand was built in 1907 adjacent to the Pavilion, and includes seating on two levels.
 It was originally built as an annexe to the Pavilion for ladies and was renamed the Underwood and Knott Stand in 2011, recognising the bowler–wicket-keeper partnership of Derek Underwood and Alan Knott.
 The stand contains a press room for journalists on the first floor and the Pavilion includes a radio commentary room.
 The gap between the two stands was filled in the 1970s by a set of changing rooms.
 This included an entrance to the field of play for players, who had previously walked through the Pavilion and on to the field through a gate at the front of the building, as at Lord's.
 The changing rooms were remodelled during redevelopment of the ground in 2010–11 and an extra floor added to the building.
 Both the Pavilion and the Annexe stands were refurbished at the same time.

 During the redevelopment of the ground, a set of offices were built adjacent to the Underwood and Knott Stand.
 These include a cafe on the ground floor, named after the ground's famous lime tree.
-The electronic scoreboard, which used to stand on this part of the ground, was moved to the northern side of the ground before being replaced, in 2017, by a new LCD scoreboard on the north-east corner of the ground.
+The electronic scoreboard, which used to stand on this part of the ground, was moved to the northern team of the ground before being replaced, in 2017, by a new LCD scoreboard on the north-east corner of the ground.